CPAN-Security/security.metacpan.org/docs/supplychain-sbom.md

     1. Interact with the right upstream communities in effective and sustainable ways.

-### Motivation
+## Motivation

 Originally, this document stems from the author's frustration with the lack of a clear Open Source perspective in current SBOM documentation (as of 2023).
 This brought the author to the SBOM devroom at FOSDEM 2024 to offer [a rant](https://fosdem.org/2024/schedule/event/fosdem-2024-3358-can-sboms-become-first-class-citizens-in-open-source-ecosystems-/) about what he perceived as a less-than-ideal state of affairs.

+Furthermore, this document is also an attempt to explore and map out the consequences that the EU Cyber Resilience Act will have for Open Source Ecosystems.
+The CRA is the first regulation that has language that explicitly affects Open Source ecosystems.
+This law introduces a new entity – the Open Source Steward – with obligations to them (and other Roles) to improve the state of Cybersecurity throughout Open Source Supply-chains.
+This has shown us that there's a need to map out what Open Source Supply-chains actually look like, and spell out what Roles can be found throughout it, and more.

 Please take this document as it is – a public set of notes, intended as a source for illumination and as an ongoing conversation – taking incremental steps toward more transparent and accountable Open Source supply-chains.

 For license information and acknowledgements, see the [end of this document](#license-and-use-of-this-document).

-## Supply-chain Ecosystems, Environments & Roles and fields
+# Supply-chain Ecosystems, Environments & Roles and Fields

-Here, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, and what Metadata they care about, and which operations they are expected to do when caring.
+In this section, we map out the different parts of typical Open Source Supply-chains – the Environments and Ecosystems we use, the Roles that are operating within these, and what Metadata they care about, and which operations they are expected to do when caring.
 Additionally, we give an indication of what regulations, standards or other requirements that call for the presence of a given field.
 And all this, with the goal of allowing downstream users to both live up to their legal obligations and to improve their security posture.
 To improve by ensuring that the metadata they need is available, updated and authoritative, and can be helpful in both mitigating vulnerabilities and interacting with the maintainers of any Open Source projects that may be involved.

-### A Simplified Open Source Supply-chain Graph, w/CRA Roles
+## Open Source Supply-chain (Simplified diagram w/CRA Roles)

+> [!NOTE]
+> This diagram is identical to the simplified one above, but adding the extra Roles implied by the EU Cyber Resilience Act.

 ```mermaid
 stateDiagram-v2